Little Miss (Girlset song): Background and release

 Following the departure of KG and Kaylee from Vcha, the remaining members rebranded under the name Girlset in August 2025.
 The group released their first single as Girlset, "Commas", on August 29.
 On October 31, JYP Entertainment announced that they would be releasing their follow-up single "Little Miss" on November 14.
 Ahead of the release, Girlset unveiled music video and performance video previews to build anticipation, and posted a group teaser image on November 7.
 They revealed individual teaser photos on November 11, followed by additional concept photos the next day that conveyed the single's chic vibe.
+On January 23, 2026, Girlset released the remix version "Little Miss (Misdemeanor)" with American rapper Missy Elliott.

 Composition and lyrics

 "Little Miss" is a "Y2K-flavored pop track with hip-hop edges" that showcases the group's "signature vocal prowess".
+Girlset member Kendall described the song as "leaning more into the 2000s R&B" lane.
 A hybrid of R&B and pop, its beat involves "rubbery bass, skittering percussion", and "fizzy, early-'00s synths."
 The space in the arrangement allows for the members to use "stacked harmonies, call-and-response hooks, and ad-libs that curl around the chorus", showing off "subtle runs and little melodic riffs."